-All shared gaze environments have to track users' gaze direction with an eye tracker, e.g., integrated into an HMD, and that they have to transmit that information others for subsequent rendering in their AR view, e.g., via a wireless network.
-The quality of shared information and the errors involved in this process are highly important to quantify and understand for practitioners in shared spaces [7, 28, 33].
+All shared gaze environments have to track users' gaze direction with an eye tracker, e.g., integrated into a HMD, and they have to transmit that information for subsequent rendering in their AR view, e.g., via a wireless network.
+The quality of shared information and the errors involved in this process are highly important to quantify and understand for practitioners in shared spaces [8,35,42].

-In this paper, we present a human-subject study aimed at understanding the importance and influence of four types of errors in AR shared gaze environments on users' performance and perception.
+In this journal article, we resume and extend work originally published in an impactful conference publication by Norouzi et al. [28], presenting a human-subject study aimed at understanding the importance and influence of four types of errors in AR shared gaze environments on users' performance and perception.
 We focused on accuracy and precision related to the eye tracker as well as latency and dropout related to the network.
 We created a scenario where a participant had to collaborate with a simulated partner to identify a target among a crowd of humans.
-Inspired by related work [18, 27, 33], we augmented the participant's view with a gaze ray that indicated which person their simulated partner was looking at.
+Inspired by related work [21,34,42], we augmented the participant's view with a gaze ray that indicated which person their simulated partner was looking at.
 We measured participants' performance using response time and error rate.
 Our findings suggest that participants performed surprisingly well, better than they believed themselves when we asked them to judge their performance, even when the simulated error levels were high, with accuracy and latency having the highest impact on participants' error rates.
+We discuss the results for practical shared gaze applications and present a prototype of an AR multi-user shared gaze system.